 While fishing you’ll have the chance to soak up the sun.
 Vitamin D from the sun improves your immune system and promotes cell growth, helping to fight off illness and disease.
 It’s also a great mood booster!

 Fancy a shore lunch?
 Eating your catch is good for you too!
 Fish are high in omega-3 fatty acids, which reduces risk of stroke and decreases blood pressure.
 There has also been evidence that eating fish can help your eyesight and decrease risk of asthma.

-Check out the Fish Guide to identify the types and amounts of fish that are safe to eat.
+Check out the Guide to eating Ontario fish to identify the types and amounts of fish that are safe to eat.

 Benefits for children